Helioviewer-Project/JHelioviewer-SWHV/docs/image-buffer-cache.md

   operations.
 Cache access does not imply UI ownership.
 - Cache eviction retires an `ImageBuffer`; it does not immediately free the native memory.
-- `J2KView` and `URIView` protect an `ImageBuffer` from explicit cleanup only when handing it toward `View.DataHandler.handleData()`.
+- `J2KView` and `URIView` deliver decoded buffers to `View.DataHandler.handleData()` directly from the decode callback.
+The callback itself is already scheduled on the EDT by `EDTCallbackExecutor`.
-- `ImageLayer.handleData()` clears that protection only after accepting the buffer into layer state.
+- `ImageLayer.handleData()` accepts the `ImageData` into layer state and then requests display/time updates.
-- Non-layer handlers that copy the image data and do not retain the `ImageBuffer`, such as `RadioJ2KData`, must clear that protection after the copy.
+- Non-layer handlers that copy the image data and do not retain the `ImageBuffer`, such as `RadioJ2KData`, do not participate in retained-buffer tracking.
 - `Layers` collects buffers currently retained by `ImageLayer` and by uploaded `GLImage` state.
-- `ImageBufferCache.reap()` may explicitly free retired buffers only when they are not protected and not in that retained set.
+- `ImageBufferCache.reap()` may explicitly free retired buffers only when they are not in that retained set.
-- Retired buffers are tracked weakly, so failed or dropped handoffs do not keep buffers alive just because they passed through the cache cleanup machinery.
+- Retired buffers are tracked weakly, so retired-cache bookkeeping does not keep buffers alive by itself.

 ## Fragile Points